 3. Don’t be shy.
 I know this is easier said than done for some people but trust me, you will go home with regrets if you don’t push yourself to come out of your shell at a blog conference.
 I do realize it can be intimidating.
 I’m an extrovert and don’t consider myself that shy and I’ve had those nervous moments – especially when I’ve attended ALL of those conferences mentioned above on my own.
 But I’ve learned two things, 1 – it’s not nearly as hard as you think and 2 – you will most definitely regret it later if you don’t try.
 You are surrounded by people who love to share and express themselves and a bunch of them are thinking the same thing as you.
 Grab that single seat at a table or chat up the person waiting in line next to you.
 I pretty much guarantee that they will be friendly.
 Bloggers are an incredibly friendly bunch of people.
 If all else fails, comment on their cute shoes or handbag to break the ice.

 4. Come ready to network.
 This is a good followup to #3.
 You paid money to come to this conference and you want to walk away with not only new blogger friends but potentially new professional opportunities and you can’t be shy.
+You won’t have much time to share details with new bloggers so just share with them your Instagram and have a link in bio that links to all your other online profiles.
+It’s quick and makes things very easy!
 You’ll be meeting some seasoned bloggers who are looking to collaborate as well as brand reps, expert speakers, and PR & Media agency reps.
 All these people can help you make your blog more successful (if that’s your goal).
 Have your business cards and elevator pitch ready.

 5. Have fun!
 I know this one is a bit cliche but it’s true.
 Relax, meet some new people and have fun with it.
 The conference is just as much of a social event as it is a learning event.
 My friendships & relationships that started at Blog Podium last year have only grown.
 This may be a bit tougher at your first conference but I promise that the fun part will come if you’re open to it.